 The search algorithm is a little quirky.
 I recommend always typing in a specific search query (like “coffee beans”) instead of a generic one (like “coffee”).
 Right now, if you type in “coffee,” PNG Hunter pulls up an entire page of just coffee machines.
 In reality, the website has a variety of coffee related images.

-Remove.bg is an essential tool if you like to take use your own photos, but you need to remove a background during your design process.
+PhotoAid’s remove background tool is helpful if you want to use your own photos, but you need to remove a background during your design process.
 The tool couldn’t be any easier to use.
 You simply click the “Upload Image” button, choose a file from your computer, and the website will automatically remove the background for you.
 All you have to do is click the Download button.

 Photos.icons8 specializes in PNG images of people.
 You can filter based on gender, age, ethnicity, special features (beards, tattoos, etc.), activity (dancing, talking, etc.), sentiment (cheerful, frustrated, etc.), and more.
 If you’re concerned about representation, these features are especially useful.